riffcc/orbiter/README.md

 It's like if sites like Netflix, Spotify and YouTube were rolled into one platform where you are not the product.

-The software we're making is open source and you can not only make your own things with it but federate with other sites using the Defederation system.
+The software we're making is open source and you can not only make your own things with it but federate with other sites using the Defederation Model.

 ## Getting started
 Orbiter will work on any standard Linux distribution where standard utilities like a webserver and Node.JS are available, but **our instructions specifically cover the latest LTS releases of Ubuntu and Debian only**.
 Ask us (or submit a PR) if you want any others to be added.